 by Bob Little

-This book contains observations on issues in learning technologies principally for learning & development professionals.
+This book contains observations on issues in learning technologies, principally for learning and development professionals.

-Perspectives on Learning Technologies is written by Bob Little who is acknowledged internationally as a respected writer and commentator on learning technologies – especially corporate e-learning.
+Perspectives on Learning Technologies is by Bob Little, who is acknowledged internationally as a respected writer and commentator on learning technologies – especially corporate e-learning.

 The aim of this book is to set out – as concisely as possible – a wealth of well-thought-out views, often corroborated by rigorous research.
 These can be taken at face value and used as shortcuts to help you in the planning, practice and politics of ‘learning and development’ (L&D) in your organisation.
 Or they can be used as seeds and short cuts for your own thoughts and theories – so you’ll be able to achieve more with less in a shorter time and all the other things that L&D professionals are supposed to do.

 Over 200 pages of comment, commentary and explanation.
 A real treasure trove of what learning technologies are all about.

 What the reviewers said